Sastisfying App Security

 An introduction to SAST

-solution Sastisfying App Security
+Blog Sastisfying App Security

-SAST (Static Application Security Testing) is a type of white box test in which a set of technologies is used to analyze the source code, byte code or the application binaries in order to reveal known security vulnerabilities that can be exploited by malicious users.
+SAST (Static Application Security Testing) is a type of white box test in which a set of technologies is used to analyze the source code, byte code or the application binaries in order to identify and reveal known security vulnerabilities that can be exploited by malicious users.

-A Bit of History
+A bit of history

-In his 1976 paper, Design and Code Inspections to Reduce Errors in Program Development, Michael E. Fagan explains how to do a code review and, thus, creates the world’s first code review process.
-Fagan inspection is a formal execution process involving several phases and participants, and also defines entry and exit criteria to both start and end the process.
+In his 1976 paper, "Design and Code Inspections to Reduce Errors in Program Development", Michael E. Fagan explained how to do a code review and, thus, created the world's first code review process.
+Fagan inspection is a formal execution process that involves several phases and participants and detects defects in software development by validating predefined entry and exit criteria.

 Fagan Flow via secjuice.com

-In 1992, in his article Experience with Fagan’s Inspection Method, E.P.
-Doolan proposes using software that keeps a database of detected errors and automatically scans the code for them.
-This begins the use of automated tools.
+In 1992, in his article “Experience with Fagan’s Inspection Method,” E.P.
+Doolan proposed using software that would keep a database of previously detected errors and automatically scan the code for them.
+This is what gave rise to the use of automated code review tools.

 SDLC is a series of stages that must be followed for the development of a specific software product.
 These stages ensure that the quality, functionality, and objectives of the application meet customer expectations and development standards.